-There are many opportunities for you to attend classes at the University at Buffalo even if you are not seeking a UB degree.
-Non-degree options are great if you are looking for a short-term experience without a long-term commitment away from your home country.
-Our high-quality courses are taught by dedicated faculty, and you’ll get the chance to explore what the United States and the Buffalo-Niagara region have to offer.
+There are many options for study at the University at Buffalo if you are not seeking a UB degree.
+Non-degree options offer a short-term experience without a long-term commitment away from your home country.
+You'll receive a world-class academic experience taught by our distinguished faculty, and you’ll have the opportunity to explore the United States and Buffalo.

 Non-degree study (sometimes called non-matriculated study) includes forms of study that do not lead to a degree.
 There are several types, but here is what is common to all non-degree students:

 Non-U.S. citizens and non-permanent residents currently residing in the U.S. on a valid visa may apply for non-degree study in any term (fall and spring semesters, and winter and summer terms).